 The challenge makes our lives worth living.
 We can take these events and struggle through them, either with the help of someone more experienced or on our own with a variety of outcomes (as long as we survive) that will add to the catalog for future challenges.
 This is how we grow.
 Once this confidence is achieved certain of later actions we will be caught in.

 There is a “bell curve” of activity from tedious or boring at one extreme to our Ranger’s experience, above, maximum stress/anxiety at the other extreme.
-We function best somewhere in the middle.
+However, we function best somewhere in the middle.
 Each of us discovering our optimum peak.
 For some more stress, and for others less, but it is not fixed and not always the same.
 I can handle more stress in some areas of my life and less in others.
 If we pay attention, we learn what is stressful.
 Then we can anticipate how to proceed, remaining in our peak performance range

 Therefore, you can train for these circumstances in your pursuit for top performance.
 This is where coaches come in, or mentors.
 Seek out a person who has the experience and can guide for better performance levels.
 Additionally, experienced business leaders excel in providing strong support for peak performance.
 Deming was correct we must banish fear to attain peak performance.
 Finally, begin to note your stress or anxiety and track performance.
 Are you sustaining, or failing?
 Will the tank catch you!?